scottcohn97/Portfolio/README.md

 Sections to be added:

-- Additions the the ML section (again, ... this semester)
+- Additions the the ML section
-- Writing Sample (TBD)
+- Writing Sample

 ### Data Cleaning